 Still worried about screen time?
 Tanglin has regular ParentWise workshops to help keep its community up to date in an ever-changing environment.
 The workshops work hand in hand with Tanglin Trust’s curriculum, which includes a strong emphasis on learning to be a ‘Respectful, Responsible and Purposeful User of Technology.’

 If you’re loving how Tanglin is working with technology, why not check out its special learning environment for yourself?
-Reserve your spot for the Introduction to Tanglin Nursery on 8 November at 9am.
-It’s free, so sign-up now!’
+Visit the school website to find out more about its Open House events or to book a tour.

 This post is sponsored by Tanglin Trust School